 - Chlor-Trimeton (chlorpheniramine)9,13

-Nasal sprays have different drug makeups, and your physician may recommend limiting exposure, mainly if the nasal spray contains a decongestant.
+Nasal sprays have different formulations, and your physician may recommend limiting exposure, especially if the spray contains a decongestant.
 Pregnant women should avoid taking any oral allergy medications containing a decongestant.9,13 Always check with your OBGYN first before starting any allergy medications.

 Pregnancy can affect your immune system, and many women experience a cough or cold at least once during their pregnancy.
 However, many usually safe over-the-counter medications can pose risks during pregnancy.3,5,11

-Acetaminophen is generally considered safe if you have a cold or fever.15 However, you should always consult your OBGYN because symptoms like headaches may be related to other complications like high blood pressure.16
+Acetaminophen is generally considered safe for treating a cold or fever.15 However, you should always consult your OBGYN because symptoms like headaches may be related to other complications like high blood pressure.16

 Can You Take Robitussin While Pregnant?

 There are several Robitussin products on the market.
-Robitussin DM cough syrup contains two ingredients considered relatively safe in pregnancy when used for a short time and taken by directions.
+Robitussin DM cough syrup contains two ingredients considered relatively safe in pregnancy when used for a short time and taken as directed.
 Dextromethorphan is a cough suppressant, and guaifenesin, an expectorant, loosens mucus.
 Yet, some information indicates that guaifenesin may be unsafe during the first trimester.

 Always consult your doctor before starting a medication.6,17